Would you like to make 2021 a successful year for your projects? I’m sure you do. Especially as 2020 wasn’t exactly a stellar year for any of us.

 As we go into next year, you should be aware that self-care and wellbeing are trends worth promoting not only because they feel good, but because they lead to better productivity and happier people.

-The extension of self-care is caring for others, also crucial for project management and change management.
-Connecting with people, collaborating, partnering … so you can inspire enthusiasm, overcome resistance, and help make change happen.
+The extension of self-care is caring for others, also crucial for project management and

 But we can do better.
 Successful project managers will be those that embrace the mantle of leadership.

-This starts with a solid understanding of success – beyond cost, schedule and scope.
+This starts with a solid understanding of success, beyond cost, schedule and scope.
 Think about how you’re delivering on the project’s strategic goals and how you’ll be able to demonstrate the ROI that your stakeholders need to look good.
-Remember your stakeholders’ tacit goals too – you’re in the rockstar-making business.
+Remember your stakeholders’ tacit goals too — you’re in the rockstar-making business.
 Make them look good, and in turn, they’ll make you look good.

 When you know what success looks like you can inspire, motivate and lead the team with a clear unifying vision.
 Help your team get hold of the vision and understand why they should care and how they can take ownership to be meaningfully involved.

-Throughout the project, leadership is simple – you serve your team.
+Throughout the project, leadership is simple: you serve your team.
 Project leadership is about how far you can advance those on your team to be the best version of themselves.
 Practically that means asking yourself how are you going to make your team’s life better today?
 A well-documented plan?
 Proper briefs?
 Donuts?
 Be the person that moves mountains for them.
 And they’ll repay you in kind.

 External factors around projects are constantly changing at a breakneck speed which makes it challenging to definitively control the outcome without frequent course correction.

-Let 2019 be the year you focus hard on your communication with stakeholders.
+Focus hard on your communication with stakeholders.
 Whatever your level of commitment to this vital task, please review how you can do even better.
 This may be by adopting a new tool or approach, learning some new skills in listening, influence, or negotiation, or maybe simply allocating more time to it.

 Dr Mike Clayton is one of the most in-demand project management trainers in the UK.
 He is author of 13 best-selling books, including four about project management.
 He runs the online training site, OnlinePMCourses.com.